Qualtagh/OracleDBUtils/README.md

 It shows program units and line numbers where the last error has occurred.
 The output format is the same as in `getCallStack`.
 See [getCallStack](#getCallStack) documentation to get more information about the output format.
-Use methods like `getProgramType`, `getSubprograms` etc. to get properties of the backtrace stack like it's done with `getCallStack`.
+Use methods like `getProgramType`, `getSubprograms` and others to get properties of the backtrace stack like it's done with `getCallStack`.
 Similar to `dbms_utility.format_error_backtrace`.

 `tDepth` is the number of requested stack line.
 Lesser numbers are most recent calls.
 Numeration starts from 1.